nharring-adjacent/PointilSynth/README.md

 This pattern ensures all parameter updates are thread safe and serialized through the APVTS, simplifying state save/load and automation handling.
+Always obtain the `ConfigManager` instance from the processor so that every component shares the same parameter state.

 ## Dockerized Build Environment